 SPF record serves as an extra security layer when implemented along with DMARC and DKIM, which reduces backscatter bounces and email error notifications.
 It ensures that emails are secured against any type of spoofing practice and are delivered without any trouble.

-KDMARC analyses your organization’s SPF record and ensures that the report helps the experts present within your organization to place the record accordingly for the organization.
-With KDMARC your organization can stay away from the sources that are trying to forge their domain names.
+TDMARC analyses your organization’s SPF record and ensures that the report helps the experts present within your organization to place the record accordingly for the organization.
+With TDMARC your organization can stay away from the sources that are trying to forge their domain names.